cklose2000/ai_warehouse/README.md

 - AI assistant always sees full editor content
 - Object explorer groups tables by comment
 - **System prompt is now user-editable**: The system prompt can be updated at runtime, allowing flexible agent behavior and experimentation.
+- **Backend now loads system prompt from file** (2025-04-18): The backend reads the system prompt from `system_prompt.txt` at startup.
+To update the agent's behavior, simply edit this file and restart the backend server.
+This enables fast iteration and experimentation with prompt engineering, without code changes or redeploys.

 ## Recent Features Added (2025-04)
 - **AI Chat Assistant**: Integrated Anthropic Sonnet 3.7 LLM via `/api/ai-chat` endpoint.
 Streams responses in a dedicated right-side panel.